Magnogen/sand/README.md

   Drawing over everything with air is good enough, but maybe a button too?
   - [ ] `Reset World` button
-- [x] A menu for different types of paint to use,
+- [x] A menu for different types of paint to use
   - [ ] Make this better looking
 - [x] Support for custom-made elements with unique properties

-  So you'll have to write it in JavaScript, but I plan on making it its own language soon.
+  So you'll have to write it in JavaScript at the moment, but I plan on making it its own language soon.
   - [ ] Language
 - [x] Different colouring methods